samharp/asana-mites/README.md

 ### Management Commands

 Additional commands allow for simple management of your mites.
-Most management (renaming, markingas complete, etc.) will need to be done inside Asana, but the following commands allow for management within Terminal/PowerShell:
+Most management (renaming, marking as complete, etc.) will need to be done inside Asana, but the following commands allow for management within Terminal/PowerShell:

 - **'C' to clean:** Move all of your completed mites to the Done Pile.
 - **'I' for info:** Get basic information on your Mitebox
 - **'Z' for random:** Don't know what you should do?
-'Z' returns a random mite that has not-yet been completed
+'Z' returns a random mite that has not yet been completed
 - **'X' to exit:** Simply exit the mite-creation loop and exit the program

 <br>